Financial support for disabled postgraduate students

 Further help and support if you have a disability

-You can also get help and support from our Additional Support and Disability Advice Centre (ASDAC).
-They can offer advice once you start university and help with your DSAs application.
+You can also get help and support from our Additional Support and Disability Advice Centre (ASDAC), who can offer advice once you start university and help with your DSAs application.